sam-fletcher/uneasy/README.md

 ## License

 The code in this repository is [MIT licensed](LICENSE).
-The game itself — its rules, text, and setting — is the intellectual property of Adam Bell and is used here with his permission; the license does not extend to the game content.
+The game itself (its rules, text, and setting) is the intellectual property of Adam Bell and is used here with his permission; the MIT license does not extend to the game content.